dhamofficial/angular-rules-engine/README.md

 A business rule engine allows the application to have a good Separation of Concerns (SOR).
 The Angular Rules Engine allows you to:

-+ Quicky start using out-of-the-box rules that are already implemented.
++ Quickly start using out-of-the-box rules that are already implemented.
 + Create custom rules that are either simple or composite.
 + Create rules that can be reused throughout the application.
 Code reuse eliminates copy/paste of common rules.
 + Use a single ValidationContext to add rules, execute rules, and evaluate the rule results.